-Simon McDowell is currently employed by Pilot View Capital as its chief operating officer and also acts as an independent non-executive director of a number of Irish domiciled UCITS and non-UCITS investment funds.
-Simon McDowell started his career as a Trainee Chartered Accountant with McFeely & McKiernan before spending time with KPMG.
+Mr. McDowell started his career as a Trainee Chartered Accountant with McFeely & McKiernan before spending time with KPMG.
 Following this he moved into the fund administration space as Financial Reporting Controller for BISYS Fund Services in 1996 before moving on in 1998 to Cap Advisers, a US Family Office.
 There he was an Investment Committee Member and Vice President of Managed Funds and developed an extensive knowledge of the Hedge Fund space.
-In 2007 he moved to GlobalReach Securities to manage their Hedge Fund of Funds business before moving on to Enterprise Ireland where he was a Senior Advisor in the Financial Services Division.
+In 2007 he moved to GlobalReach Securities to manage their Hedge Fund of Funds before moving on to Enterprise Ireland where he was a Senior Advisor in the Financial Services Division.
+Mr. McDowell was chief operating officer of Pilot View Capital Limited between 2016 and June 2020.
+Pilot View was an Irish based investment manager investing in a concentrated European equity strategy.